• About

 tabbouleh ingredients arranged on a table.

 • Quinoa - One of my favorite grains, it has a high amount of protein and is also gluten-free.
-Try it in my roasted eggplant, broccoli, and tofu quinoa bowl or mediterranean stuffed peppers!
+Try it in my vegan quinoa bowl or mediterranean stuffed peppers!

 • Lemon juice and zest - Adds tangy citrusy flavor

-• Parsley - Essential to tabbouleh; provides fresh herby flavor that is the foundation of our salad.
+• Parsley - Essential to tabbouleh, parsley provides fresh herby flavor that is the foundation of our salad.
+Use flat-leaf or curly parsley; in general, flat-leaf has a more robust flavor, but curly can be used here as well, and gives the dish more texture.

 • Mint - Adds minty freshness